shah-deep/FinBot/README.md

 ### Limitations & Future Work

-1. At present, FinBot can only perform one of the capabilities at a time.
-To accumulate responses of multiple agents, we can use *with_structured_output* functionality of LangChain and return the responses of the agents back to the supervisor.

-2. Technical analysis is performed only on most recent data.
+Technical analysis is performed only on most recent data.
 To get it for user specified dates, we need to further process the user input to obtain the specific date range.